 The millennial pink unicorn-covered building at the corner of Westbourne and Melrose will be stateside HQ to the fast-fashion phenom known as PrettyLittleThing.
-Known for its coveted celebrity collabs (think Olivia Culpo, Kourtney Kardashian and the recently announced 90s Hip Hop design icon Karl Kani), plans for this location do not currently include retail space according to this article.
-Instead, think studios, private showroom, employee work space and hopefully, open-to-the-public activations and exclusive pop ups.
-It promises to be the next Instagrammable moment.
+Known for its coveted celebrity collabs (think Olivia Culpo, Kourtney Kardashian and ’90s hip-hop design icon Karl Kani), this Instagrammable boutique is only open for private events and pop-ups.
+Visit their website to learn more about upcoming events and how you can host your next gathering at this chic showroom.

-The Washington DC based makeup retailer is banking on Los Angeles as a big part of its growth strategy.
-Clearly, West Hollywood factors largely into that LA equation as Blue Mercury opened this Flagship store, less than a 5 minute drive from its Sunset Plaza store.
-The 2,500-square-foot Melrose location features an expanded men’s section (to include makeup), clean beauty essentials, and the full line of Jo Malone products.
-Future plans include local delivery of your favorite beauty product should you find yourself without your favorite lipstick.
+The Washington, D.C.-based makeup retailer is banking on Los Angeles as a big part of its growth strategy.
+Clearly, West Hollywood factors largely into that LA equation as Blue Mercury opened this flagship store, less than a five-minute drive from its Sunset Plaza store.
+The 2,500-square-foot Melrose location features an expanded men’s section (to include makeup), clean beauty essentials and the full line of Jo Malone products.

-The luxury consignment experience known as The RealReal, Similar to its neighbor, Blue Mercury, they are also offering a robust men’s store complete with a “sneakerdome” and a rare watch bar.
-Fret not ladies, a 1,500 square foot handbag vault is yours for the drooling.
+Similar to its neighbor, Blue Mercury, the luxury consignment experience known as The RealReal is also offering a robust men’s store complete with a “sneakerdome” and a rare watch bar.
+Fret not, ladies—a 1,500-square-foot handbag vault is yours for the drooling.
 Services include curbside consignment drop-off, personal styling and alterations.
 The RealReal also houses a café that serves coffee, hot chocolate and other refreshments, as well as delightful baked goods.